xinyirachel/VintageFashion/README.md

 * Users can create a list with their product information and edit/delete it.
 They cannot make changes to other people's post.

-* The app also has donation to developer system, user can click the button to go to payment information page, then enter their card information.
-They can see the "payment sucessful" page if they made a sucessful payment.(Coming soon)

 ## Tech stack
 The following tech stack were used:
 - HTML